Epilepsy Surgery Procedures and Outcomes

 - Temporal Lobe Resection - Removes the anterior temporal lobe and portions of the amygdala and hippocampus (a common site to cause partial complex epilepsy - located under your temple).This is the most successful type of epilepsy overall.
 At 1 year, 80 percent of patients are seizure free.
 At 5 years, 60 percent of patients remain seizure free, but may have to continue with medications.

 - Vagal Nerve Stimulation If the seizure focus is not well localized, patients may be candidates for vagal nerve stimulation (VNS).
 The vagal nerve is a cranial nerve that travels with the arteries and veins in your neck.
-Stimulation of this nerve has been found to alter brain chemistry which results in reduction of seizures in many patients.
+Stimulation of this nerve has been found to alter brain chemistry which results in reduction of seizures for many patients.
 The nerve can be easily accessed and stimulated at low levels of electrical current that are barely felt by the patient.
-Stimulation of the vagal nerve by electric impulses at regular intervals has shown to significantly decrease seizures in patients with epilepsy have not responded sufficiently to medication.
+Stimulation of the vagal nerve by electric impulses at regular intervals has shown to significantly decrease seizures in patients whose epilepsy has not responded sufficiently to medication.
 Vagal nerve stimulation is an outpatient surgical procedure performed while you are asleep.

 - Extratemporal Resection - Removes the portion of the brain lobe that contains the seizure focus, such as the frontal, parietal or occipital lobe.